-If your jaws are out of alignment or if bruxism is the underlying cause of your TMJ disorder, Dr. Gase may recommend an oral appliance, which is sometimes called a TMJ appliance.
+If your jaws are out of alignment or if bruxism is the underlying cause of your TMJ disorder, Dr. Gase may recommend an oral appliance.
 The custom-made splint reduces stress on the jaw joints by properly realigning your bite.
 The acrylic resin device comfortably fits over the upper and lower teeth and prevents the teeth from coming into contact.

-During your first visit to our Cincinnati clinic, Dr. Gase will take an impression of your teeth that will be used to manufacture your oral appliance.
-After a few weeks, your new bite guard will arrive and Dr. Gase will ensure that it is the perfect fit.
+During your first visit, Dr. Gase will take an impression of your teeth that will be used to manufacture your oral appliance.
+After a few weeks, your bite guard will arrive and he will ensure that it is the correct fit.
 Dr. Gase will explain how often the appliance needs to be worn.
 Patients should begin finding relief from TMJ disorder in the days and weeks following the start of this treatment.